digbmc/germantown-y/docs/timeline.md

 TimelineJS has documentation which you can find here [TimelineJS Documentation](https://timeline.knightlab.com/docs/using-spreadsheets.html)

-# Working with Spreadsheet: Additional Customization Tips
+# Working with the Spreadsheet: Additional Customization Tips
 ## Dates
 - Only use numbers
 - To use words like 'January', input text into the Display Date column